bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 Microsoft provides a handful of VirtualPCs that can be used solely for testing.
 Setting all of these up can be a herculean task.
-Fortunately, Greg Thornton has built an <a href="https://github.com/xdissent/ievms">
-automated installer</a> for all of these virtual machines.
+Fortunately, Greg Thornton has built an <a href="https://github.com/xdissent/ievms" rel="noopener noreferrer" target="_blank"> automated installer</a> for all of these virtual machines.
 The installation takes a while to download all of the different virtual machines, and requires a decent amount of disk space.
 Prepare adequately by only installing the necessary